OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 * **Short Name** is a short alias for the class name used in SQL to simplify wording.
 * **Description** is a description of the class.
 * **Super Classes** sets the class's parent class.
-* **Over Size** is factor for identifying of required storage space for documents.
+* **Over Size** identifies the required storage space for documents.
 Useful for performance optimization.
 * **Strict Mode**, checking this box will prevent documents of this class having extra properties not defined for the class.
 * **Abstract**, ckecking this box makes the class abstract.
 This prevents the creation on documents of this class.
 Abstract classes are used only as parents to other classes.
 * **Java Class** is the name of the original java class from which this class was generated.
 For manually created classes, its value is null.